iiaen/iiaen.github.io/_posts/2021-2-20-Getting-Tableau-Certified.md

 ## Caution
-The pricetag is USD 250 after all so if you do not feel confident, the best thing to do would be to try to find more practice questions.
+- The pricetag is USD 250 after all so if you do not feel confident, the best thing to do would be to try to find more practice questions.
+- On the slip side, try not to be over-confident!
+Use online resources to check your answers for the technical questions even if you are just slightly unsure.